JaneliaSciComp/modular-devices/README.md

 ##Introduction

+Modular devices are combinations of open source object oriented hardware and software.

+Object oriented hardware is a mixture of processors, electronics, software, and mechanics for interacting with, sensing, and controlling things in the physical world.
+Each hardware object can be used independently or combined like software objects to create more complex systems.
+It is designed to be as small and inexpensive as possible.
+It can scale both up, when large complicated systems are needed, and scale down, so only minimal components are necessary when needs are small and simple.

 Modular devices extend object oriented software into object oriented hardware, allowing you to create hardware objects with methods for executing actions, parameters for passing information to the methods,